marlovious/panebot/README.md

 geometry = 650x366+0+374
 ```

-On macOS, geometry is passed as `--geometry` to mpv.
-On Linux, pane spawn order drives Hyprland master layout placement.
+On macOS, geometry is passed as `--geometry` to mpv — PaneBot positions the windows.
+On Linux, geometry is ignored — panes spawn in order and window placement is managed by your WM.
+A Hyprland rules file (`pb.hypr.conf`) is generated on bootstrap as a convenience.

 ---